-Dr. George Sadaka is a Lecturer of English Literature and Cultural Studies at the Byblos campus.
-He is also the Associate Chair of the Department of English.
-He started his teaching career at LAU in 2003.
-He taught Creative Writing, English Literature, and Cultural Studies.
-He was assigned coordinator of Cultural Studies, Ethics, and English Literature between 2006 and 2014.
+Dr. George Sadaka is an assistant professor of English literature.
+He also served as the Associate Chair of the Department of English.
+He started his teaching career at LAU as an Instructor in 2003 and as a Lecturer 2013.
+He taught creative writing, English literature and cultural studies.
+He was assigned coordinator of Cultural Studies, Ethics and English Literature between 2006 and 2019.

 Dr. Sadaka has delivered the following lectures:

 - “The Scheherazade Paradigm (Word vs. Sword): A Dialectical Duality of the Semiotic and the Symbolic.”
 A lecture given at a symposium entitled The Power of Words, which I organized at LAU, in Spring 2015.

 - “(In)visible Borders: A (De)construction.”
 Presented at LAU to Architecture students within a symposium entitled Borders and hosted by the School of Architecture in Spring 2014.

 - “Occupied by Preoccupation: Monologue as Dialogue of Patience in William Shakespeare’s Hamlet and Martin Luther King’s The Trumpet of Conscience.”
 A presentation at Dialogue Under Occupation VI International Conference, Beirut, 2012.

 - “De-naissance: The Absent Male in Orientalist Paintings.”
 A brown-bag lecture at LAU in 2011.